Group actions on spheres with rank one isotropy: Construction of the local models: adding homology

-Since $R=\bZq$, if we take a $q$-subgroup $Q \in N_G(H)/H$ with $H \neq 1$, and restrict $\CC\uq(H)$ to $Q$, we obtain a finite dimensional \emph{projective} $RQ$-complex (see \cite[Lemma 3.6]{hpy1}).
-This forces $Q$ to be a rank one subgroup.
-So, to be able to perform the above adding process, we must have the condition that for every $p$-group $1\neq H$, the normalizer quotients $W_G(H)=N_G(H)/H$ have $q$-rank $\leq 1$.
-Note that a similar argument also shows that for $q\not \in \cS_G$, we must have $\rk _q G\leq 1$.
-This explains the rank conditions that appear in Theorem \ref{thm:q-local sphere} and Theorem \ref{thm:maintech}. \end{remark}
+Since $R=\bZq$, if we take a $q$-subgroup $Q \leq N_G(H)/H$ with $H \neq 1$, and restrict $\CC\uq(H)$ to $Q$, we obtain a finite dimensional \emph{projective} $RQ$-complex (see \cite[Lemma 3.6]{hpy1}).
+This means $Q$ has periodic group cohomology and therefore it is a rank one subgroup.
+So, the condition (ii) in Theorem \ref{thm:q-local sphere} is a necessary condition. \end{remark}

-We may also assume that $\un{n}(H)+1$ is a multiple of the $q$-period of $W_G(H)$ and the gaps between non-zero homology dimensions are large enough: more precisely, for all $K, L\in \cJ$ with $\un{n}(K)> \un{n}(L)$, we have $\un{n}(K)-\un{n}(L)\geq l(\G _G)$, where $l(\G_G)$ denotes the length of the longest chain of maps in the category $\G_G$.
+In order to carry out the construction in Theorem \ref{thm:q-local sphere}, we also assume that $\un{n}(H)+1$ is a multiple of the $q$-period of $W_G(H)$, for every $1 \neq H \in \cJ_p$, and that the gaps between non-zero homology dimensions are large enough: more precisely, for all $K, L\in \cJ$ with $\un{n}(K)> \un{n}(L)$, we have $\un{n}(K)-\un{n}(L)\geq l(\G _G)$, where $l(\G_G)$ denotes the length of the longest chain of maps in the category $\G_G$.
 We can easily guarantee both of these conditions by taking joins of the preliminary local models we have constructed.
-The main result of this section is the following: